austinyi/austinyi.github.io/_pages/publications.md

 author_profile: true
 ---

 The following are notes I have personally studied during my military service.
+(Jul.
+2018 ~ )
 I am working hard and having fun strengthening my mathematical background these days.
 The purpose of writing up these notes is primarily to use as a reference for myself.

 Under construction…
 (Expected to be uploaded before December 2019)

-(Probability Theory Ⅰ (Graduate) is currently completed)
+(Probability Theory Ⅰ (Graduate), Complex Analysis : currently completed)

 [Probability Theory Ⅰ (Graduate) (Completed)](https://austinyi.github.io/notes/2019-06-20-probability1)
 -------------------------------------------------------------------------